-In continuous mode, the output voltage is sensed by the MIC261203-ZA feedback pin FB through the voltage divider R1 and R2.
-It is then compared to a 0.8V reference voltage V{REF} at the error comparator through a low-gain transconductance (g_m) amplifier.
-If the feedback voltage decreases and the output of the g_m amplifier is below 0.6V, then the error comparator will trigger the control logic and generate an ON-time period.
-The ON-time period length is predetermined by the "FIXED t{ON} ESTIMATION" circuitry.
+In continuous mode, the output voltage is sensed by the MIC261203 feedback pin FB via the voltage divider R1 and R2, and compared to a 0.8V reference voltage V{REF} at the error comparator through a low gain transconductance (g_m) amplifier.
+If the feedback voltage decreases and the output of the g_m amplifier is below 0.8V, then the error comparator will trigger the control logic and generate an ON-time period.
+The ON-time period length is predetermined by the "FIXED t{ON} ESTIMATION" circuitry: